SAM33/2015-Collect-InfoReceiver-GUI/README.md

 ./main_release

-4.run collectl in the system you want to monitor, for example: collectl -A <ip you just got>:4000 -scm -P don't forget -P option because we use plot format to commuicate.
+4.run collectl in the system you want to monitor, for example: collectl -A <ip you just got>:4000 -scmn -P don't forget -P option because we use plot format to commuicate.

 5.this program can support 4 computers, for example:
 computer1:
-collectl -A <ip you just got>:4000 -scm -P
+collectl -A <ip you just got>:4000 -scmn -P
 computer2:
-collectl -A <ip you just got>:4001 -scm -P
+collectl -A <ip you just got>:4001 -scmn -P
 computer3:
-collectl -A <ip you just got>:4002 -scm -P
+collectl -A <ip you just got>:4002 -scmn -P
 computer4:
-collectl -A <ip you just got>:4003 -scm -P
+collectl -A <ip you just got>:4003 -scmn -P

-6.you can use keyboard to control this program
+6.look at terminal to control this program
-'w' : select next diagram
-'s' : select last diagram
-'d' : display data of next column in selected diagram 'a' : display data of last column in selected diagram 'q' : decrease y-axis maxvalue by 10 times in selected diagram 'e' : increase y-axis maxvalue by 10 times in selected diagram